Water-Buckets/findPrimes/README.md

 d stand for Sieve of Sundaram.

-e stand for Sieve of Atkin.

-f stand for Incremental Sieve.
+e stand for Incremental Sieve.

-g stand for Wheel Sieve.

 When using multiThread mode Sieve of Atkin and Wheel Sieve aren't supported.